Independent Verification

 Step 1: Re-compute the hash

-Take the canonical JSON string (included in the certification proof bundle) and compute its SHA-256 hash using any standard implementation:
+Take the canonical JSON artefact included in the certification proof bundle, such as proof/rating_event.json or proof/leakage_vector.json, and compute its SHA-256 hash using the canonicalisation rules for the methodology version:

 SHA-256( canonical_json_bytes ) → 64-character hex digest

-Compare the computed digest with the record_hash stated in the certificate.
-If they match, the canonical JSON has not been altered since certification.
-If they do not match, the metadata has been modified.
+Compare the computed digest with the matching hash stated in the proof wrapper or certificate.
+If they match, the canonical JSON artefact has not been altered since certification.
+If they do not match, the artefact has been modified.

 This step requires only the canonical JSON string and any SHA-256 implementation.
 No TrackForge software or network access is needed.